HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 Requests are currently all initiated by the `app`.
 There are currently no requests in this specification initiated by a role other than the `app`, but that maay change in the future.

+Certain `request` messages such as `ui.done` may not recieve a response.

 #### Request Properties
 For the purposes of SMART Web Messaging, a [`window.postMessage`] `request` from a caller SHALL contain a JSON message object with the following properties: